momentum-design/momentum-ui/CONTRIBUTING.md

 # Contributing

-We'd love for you to contribute to our source code and to make Collab UI even better than it is today!
+We'd love for you to contribute to our source code and to make Momentum UI even better than it is today!
 Below are the guidelines to follow.

 ## Table of Contents